CamiloGTR/awesome-software-for-students/README.md

 * [Google Docs](https://www.google.com/docs/about/): Collaborative  editing and styling tools to help you easily format text and paragraphs.
 * [Microsoft Office Online](https://www.office.com/) (*): Online office suite offered by Microsoft, which allows users to create and edit files using lightweight Office web apps (Word, Excel, PowerPoint and OneNote).
 * [Libre Office](https://www.libreoffice.org/): Free office suite, open source, and compatible with .doc, .docx, .xls, .xlsx, .ppt, .pptx files.
 Updated regularly.
-* [Zoho](https://www.zoho.com/): Web-based online office suite containing word processing, spreadsheets, presentations, databases, note-taking, wikis, web conferencing, customer relationship management, project management, invoicing, and other applications.
+* [Zoho](https://www.zoho.com/): Web-based office suite containing many tools such as wikis, web conferencing, customer relationship management, project management, invoicing, and other applications.

 ## Note Taking
 * [One Note](https://www.onenote.com/download): Microsoft app to take notes.
 It's quite useful if you use a pen or you can use a touchpad.